Abigail Parry's I Think We're Alone Now: reviews, interviews & Books of the Year

 Southword Poetry Podcast: Abigail Parry: I Think We’re Alone Now, online 23 April 2024

-A forty-minute interview with Abigail Parry is featured on the Southword Poetry Podcast from Munster Literature Centre.
+Abigail Parry was the guest poet on the April 2024 edition of the Southword Poetry Podcast from Munster Literature Centre.
 Abigail was in conversation with host Clíona Ní Ríordáin and read poems from her two collections.
 A very lively, wide-ranging and thoughtful discussion.
 The interview was preceded by a brief introductory conversation between Clíona Ní Ríordáin and James O'Leary, who had recommended Abigail Parry as guest poet for the podcast.

 Abigail read her four ‘Marginal Glosses’ poems – all entitled ‘English-speaking learners’, along with ‘Speculum’, ‘In the dream of the cold restaurant’ and ‘The Fly-Dressers’ Guide’ from her second collection I Think We're Alone Now.
 She was also asked to read ‘The Man Who’ from her debut Jinx.